Pregnancy care consists of prenatal (before birth) and postpartum (after birth) healthcare for expectant mothers.

 Prenatal care helps decrease risks during pregnancy and increases the chance of a safe and healthy delivery.
 Regular prenatal visits can help your doctor monitor your pregnancy and identify any problems or complications before they become serious.

-According to the U.S. Department of Health and Human Services (HHS), babies born to mothers who lack prenatal care have triple the chance of low birth weight.
+Babies born to mothers who lack prenatal care have triple the chance of being born at a low birth weight.
 Newborns with low birth weight are five times more likely to die than those whose mothers received prenatal care.